SilkRose/Pony/stories/metal-magic/metal-magic.md

 Adder pointed at the magical number display on the metal panel behind him.
 "This is how much all of you weigh.
 Ponies go in and unload.
 I subtract their inbound weight from the outbound weight to find how much metal they brought in."

-The panel showed they weighed 1,600 pounds.
+The panel showed they weighed one thousand six hundred pounds.

 They continued on the tour as Iron led them off the scale and into the scrap yard.
-"This is where ponies drop off their metal."
+"This is where ponies drop off their metal.
+Remember, scrap can be very sharp, so don't touch."

 Metal was piled up five or six ponies tall for hundreds of feet.
 They trotted along the pile until they stopped a circular indentation in the pile where a bunch of ponies were unloading.